columnflow/columnflow/docs/user_guide/plotting.md

 :::
 ::::

+While most of the plotting parameters used in the ```PlotVariables1D``` task can be reused for this task, there are also some additional parameters only available for 2D plotting tasks.
 For more information on the task parameters of the ```PlotVariables2D``` task, take a look into the [plotting task overview](../task_overview/plotting.md).